-Kazu Haga is the founder and coordinator of the East Point Peace Academy and is a trainer in Kingian Nonviolence, a philosophy developed out of the teachings of Dr. Martin Luther King, Jr. and the organizing methodologies of the Civil Rights movement.
-Having received training from elders including Dr. Bernard Lafayette, Rev. James Lawson, and Joanna Macy, he teaches nonviolence, conflict reconciliation, organizing and mindfulness in prisons and jails, high schools and youth groups, and with activist communities around the country.
+Kazu Haga is the founder and coordinator of the East Point Peace Academy*, a core member of the Ahimsa collective and the Yet-To-Be-Named Network and author of the book Healing Resistance: A Radically Different Response to Harm.
+He is an experienced trainer, certified in several methodologies of nonviolence and restorative justice.
+Having received training from elders including Dr. Bernard Lafayette, Rev. James Lawson and Joanna Macy, he teaches nonviolence, conflict reconciliation, restorative justice, organizing and mindfulness in prisons and jails, high schools and youth groups, and with activist communities around the country.

-Kazu has been active in various social change movements since 1998, when at the age of 17 he participated in the Interfaith Pilgrimage of the Middle Passage, a 6-month walking journey from Massachusetts to New Orleans to retrace the slave trade.
-He has since spent a year studying nonviolence in South Asia, has over 10 years working in social justice philanthropy and played leading roles in various movements such as the Global Justice Movement, Occupy Oakland, and the Movement for Justice for Oscar Grant.
+Kazu was introduced to the work of social change and nonviolence in 1998, when at the age of 17 he participated in the Interfaith Pilgrimage of the Middle Passage; a 6-month walking journey from Massachusetts to New Orleans to retrace the slave trade.
+He spent a year studying nonviolence and Buddhism while living in monasteries throughout South Asia, and returned to the US at age 19 to begin a lifelong path in social justice work.

-He is a co-founder and board chair of Communities United for Restorative Youth Justice (CURYJ), sits on the Peace Workers and 99Rise, and is a member of the Metta Center for Nonviolence’s Strategic Advisory Council.
-He is the recipient of several awards including the Martin Luther King, Jr. award and the Gil Lopez Award for Peacemaking.
+He is the recipient of several awards including the Martin Luther King Jr. award and the Gil Lopez Award for Peacemaking.